 BIMI, acronym for Brand Indicators for Message Identification, is a way to display your logo next to your sender name in your recipient’s mailbox.

-This technology allows brands to choose their logo themselves, instead of ISPs.
-For the moment, only the Yahoo and AOL Mailbox providers support this feature.
+This technology allows brands to choose their logo themselves, instead of MailBox Providers.
+For the moment, Yahoo and AOL support this feature.
 Gmail also supports this feature but some steps are required to validate your brand, you can find more information here.

 Create a large square logo in SVG format (512 * 512 pixels, for example).
 However, even if it is square, chances are it will be displayed in a circle in different interfaces, so avoid putting important information in the corners.

 The first example is correct, the second also but not very readable, and the third not, because the corners will be cropped.

 Try to use a “simple” version of your logo; if there are too many details, those will not be visible, and it will look quite bad.
 Try to use a white or light background to get a consistent rendering on the different webmails and mobile apps.

 Once this logo has been created, host the SVG file on an HTTPS environment, publicly accessible from the Internet, ideally somewhere on your website.